PierfrancescoSoffritti/android-youtube-player/README.md

 Use the method `FadeViewHelper.setDisabled(boolean)` to disable the automatic fading.

 Use the method `FadeViewHelper.toggleVisibility()` to toggle the visibility of the target view, with a fade animation.

+## TimeUtilities
+An utility class containing method usefull to format the time.

+Use `fun formatTime(timeInSeconds: Float): String` to transform the time in seconds in a string with format "M:SS".

 ## Menu
 You can use these methods to control the menu's behavior: